genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/05_manual-installation.md

 ### 3. Update system definition

-We must make a small edit to the system configuration file found at the following URI: `site-specific/cfg/genesis-system-definition.kts`.
+We must make a small edit to the system configuration file found at the following URI: **site-specific/cfg/genesis-system-definition.kts**.
 Remove the current host configuration items and replace them with the name of your own host.

 ### 4. Run genesisInstall

 The script does all the hard work for you.
 Just run `genesisInstall`.

-The initialization process creates new directories.
+The initialisation process creates new directories.
 In addition to **auth** and **genesis**, you will see:
 * **generated**
 * **runtime**
 * **site-specific**